capnajax/args-and-envs/README.md

 | source | Whether argument was provided by the `ARGV` or the environment variables, `ENV`.
 Not provided when `code == MISSING_ARG` |
 | argString | The whole command line argument word.
 For example `--foo=bar` would report the entire `--for=bar`, but `-f bar` would be `-f`.
 Only provided for `code == UNKNOWN_ARG` |
 | value | The raw value of the argument as a string.
 Provided if `code` is one of `PARSE`, `TYPE_UNKNOWN`, or `VALIDATION` |

+## Development

+This package was specifically written for apps that run in Kubernetes, so future changes will mainly focus on features that would be useful to developers writing Kubernetes applications.

+Specifically, array types are prioritized and usage guide generators are deprioritized.